 You must not establish a link from any website that is not owned by you.

-The Website must not be framed on any other site, nor may you create a link to any part of the Website other than the home page.
+The Website must not be framed on any other site.
 We reserve the right to withdraw linking permission without notice.
 The website from which you are linking must comply in all respects with the content standards set out in our acceptable use policy.

 If you wish to make any use of material on the Website other than that set out above, please address your request to firstname.lastname@example.org.